Listed in: Asian Languages and Civilizations, as JAPA-209H

 Formerly listed as: JAPA-09H

 Requisite: JAPA 103 or its equivalent.
-Fall and spring semester.
+Fall and spring semesters.
 Professor Tawa.